aimee-mcneil-melville/ToDo-Full-Stack/README.md

   - `heroku addons:create heroku-postgresql:hobby-dev`
   - This can also be done on heroku.com from the 'addons' section.
 Look for 'heroku postgres'.

-2. Deploy to Heroku with `git push heroku master`.
+2. Deploy to Heroku with `git push heroku master`. **NOTE**: If you're deploying a branch _other than_ `master`, you must specify which branch you're deploying with `git push heroku local-branch-name:master`.
+Basically, `git push heroku master` is short for `git push heroku local-master-branch:remote-master-branch`.

 3. Now it's time to seed your database with any data you'd like it to have, so we need to login to the Heroku server. `heroku run bash` will open the terminal for your app hosted on Heroku.
 You will notice that it will be quite slow!
  - Apply the seed file by running `knex seed:run`.